To serve the Church among the slavic nations of the world by assisting it to become fully equipped to fulfil the great commission of Jesus Christ

 What is the core of our work?

-Following the dramatic fall of Communism in 1989, at the request of the national leaders, the Bible teaching ministry was enlarged and accelerated and today is the core of SGA’s work from the UK.
+Following the dramatic fall of Communism in 1989, at the request of national leaders, this Bible teaching ministry was enlarged and accelerated and today is the core of SGA[UK]’s work.
 Autonomous International SGA Offices in Australia, Canada, New Zealand, USA and UK work together in a unified strategy.
-Within this framework, SGA (UK) concentrates its Bible teaching and equipping ministry towards the Slavic nations of the world.
+Within this framework, SGA [UK] concentrates its Bible teaching and equipping ministry towards the Slavic nations of the world.
 The other four SGA International Offices work predominantly in the C.I.S. (the former Soviet Union).

 What do we do?